Helping Children with Learning Disabilities

 - Ask your child how they approach problems.
 How do problems make them feel?
 How do they decide what action to take?

 - If your child is hesitant to make choices and take action, try to provide some “safe” situations to test the water, like choosing what to make for dinner or thinking of a solution for a scheduling conflict.

 - Discuss different problems, possible decisions, and outcomes with your child.
 Have your child pretend to be part of the situation and make their own decisions.

 Perseverance is the drive to keep going despite challenges and failures, and the flexibility to change plans if things aren't working.
 Children (or adults) with learning disabilities may need to work harder and longer because of their disability.

 - Talk with your child about times when they persevered—why did they keep going?
 Share stories about when you have faced challenges and not given up.

 - Discuss what it means to keep going even when things aren't easy.
 Talk about the rewards of hard work, as well as the opportunities missed by giving up.

-Learning disabilities and success #4: The ability to set goals
+4: The ability to set goals

 The ability to set realistic and attainable goals is a vital skill for life success.
 It also involves the flexibility to adapt and adjust goals according to changing circumstances, limitations, or challenges.